Fall Arrest

-Fall Prevention vs Fall Arrest vs Fall Restraint
+Fall Prevention: Fall Arrest vs Fall Restraint.

 What is the difference between different types of fall protection helping with fall prevention?